k3po/k3po/SPEC.md

 X-WebSocket-Version: wseb-1.1
 X-WebSocket-Protocol: x,y,z
 X-Accept-Commands: ping
 ```

 When the handshake request is sent, the emulated WebSocket is in the `CONNECTING` state.

+__Note:__ the HTTP client runtime MAY have automatically processed an HTTP redirect (status code `3xx`) or an HTTP authorization
+challenge (status code `401`) before the application sees the effective HTTP handshake response.
+Processing these status codes
+is considered outside the scope of this specification.

 A successful WebSocket Emulation handshake response has status code `201` and the response body with content type
 `text/plain;charset=utf-8` consisting of two lines separated by a `\n` linefeed character.

-The first line is an HTTP(S) URL for upstream data transfer of the emulated WebSocket connection.
+The first line is an `http` or `https` URL for upstream data transfer of the emulated WebSocket connection.

-The second line is an HTTP(S) URL for upstream data transfer of the emulated WebSocket connection.
+The second line is an `http` or `https`  URL for upstream data transfer of the emulated WebSocket connection.

 The upstream and downstream data transfer URLs MAY use different ports than the original WebSocket URL, and they MAY each
 optionally include query parameters.